-3) Attendance - Attendance will be taken during the class.
+Attendance will be taken during the class.
 If you are absent when attendance is taken, you are considered absent from the whole class on that day.

-- Every time you are absent from the class, you will lose 2 points on the next quiz.
+- For each day of your absence, you will lose 2 points on the next quiz.